How To Clear & Delete All Facebook Posts Without Deleting Account

 They say the internet is forever, and Facebook is no exception.

 From the moment you first created your Facebook account, you’ve been feeding the social media giant information about yourself.
 Telling them what you like to watch, do, and eat.
 You’ve also probably been sharing a bit too much with your Facebook friends, telling them how much you enjoy partying with no thought to what future employers might think.

 Fast forward a decade or so and you’re not the person you once were.
 Maybe you catch a glimpse of a past post and cringe.
 Maybe the public face you now wear isn’t compatible with the Facebook image you’ve been inadvertently cultivating all these years.
 Maybe you’re not particularly bothered by it, but you’re just tired of the mess.

 How to Save Facebook Posts

-Hold your horses before you start tearing through that post history.
-There might actually be a few fond memories in there that you’d like to keep track of.
+Hold your horses.
+Before you start tearing through that post history, there might actually be a few fond memories in there that you’d like to keep track of.
 Thankfully, Facebook makes it easy to package up and download all of your data.
 You just have to know where to look.

-- Click Settings in the drop-down.
+- Click the Settings option in the drop-down menu.